Resources

 What Pentesters Actually Do

-Document Findings with Clear, Actionable, Evidence-Backed Reporting
+• Document Findings with Clear, Evidence-Backed Remediation Guidance

 It’s a field that rewards creativity, curiosity, and persistence.
 Every engagement is a puzzle, and your job is to think like the adversary while helping the defenders win.